Elizabeth England

 Profile

 Elizabeth is on the Consulting Editorial Board and a Contributing Author for Lexis Nexis in the area of social housing and residential landlord and tenant law.
 Elizabeth provides maintained educational resources on homelessness, possession and residential landlord and tenant matters.
-She is also a regular contributor to the Lexis Q&A facility and committee member for the Social Housing Law Association.

 Elizabeth is able to accept instructions directly from members of the public through the Direct Public Access scheme.